 Assemble the shortcakes

-- 5. Split the cooled biscuits in half and arrange the bottom halves, split side up, on individual dessert plates.
+- 5. Split each cooled biscuit in half and arrange the bottom halves, split side up, on individual dessert plates.
 Mound equal amounts of the peaches on each biscuit and sandwich with the other half of the biscuit half.
 Smother with a generous dollop whipped cream.
 Serve immediately.